-When upgrading a computer to get more FPS in games or to be more productive, the GPU and CPU are the main pieces of hardware that must be changed.
+When upgrading a computer to get more FPS in games or to be more efficient, the GPU and CPU are the primary pieces of hardware that must be changed.
 The GPU’s role is to handle all visual-related tasks, such as video games, videos, etc., while the CPU handles almost everything else.

 With so many processors available on the market and various price ranges, finding the suitable one is never uncomplicated.